Posted on

 - some supervisory employees may benefit from tip pools.

 Most importantly for service workers, California does not allow tip credits.
-Employers cannot pay their tipped employees below the state’s minimum wage, and then credit the worker’s tips towards that minimum.
-Instead, employers must pay all of their workers, including tipped employees, the state or local minimum.14 Tips left for workers then supplement this base pay.
+Employers cannot pay you below the state’s minimum wage and then credit your tips towards that minimum.
+Instead, employers must pay all of their workers, including tipped employees, the state or local minimum.14 Tips left for you then supplement this base pay.

 State law in California also differs from the FLSA in that employers have to cover credit card fees.
-They are not allowed to deduct these fees from tips that have been left for workers on a credit card payment.
-Employers have to pay workers the full amount of these tips and absorb the credit card transaction fee.15
+They are not allowed to deduct these fees from tips that have been left for you on a credit card payment.
+Employers have to pay you the full amount of these tips and absorb the credit card transaction fee.15

 California also allows supervisory employees to share in a tip pool.
 However, these supervisory employees cannot have the authority to hire or fire employees.
 This allows workers who do the same tasks as tipped employees, like shift managers, to benefit from a tip pooling arrangement.16